joeburton/nextjs-apollo-app/README.md

 # NextJS Apollo App

+This is a first stap at setting up NextJS, GraphQL and Apollo together, it's not a work of art.

-This project uses Apollo to implement GraphQL with NextJS.
+This project uses Apollo, GraphQL with NextJS.

 ### https://github.com/joeburton?tab=repositories